-(aa) Immovable fixed capital goods:

-- Farm buildings (= non-residential buildings) (head.
-931) 2)

-Other construction works, e.g. road and dyke building, fences (head.
-932 or 934).
+- (aa) Immovable fixed capital goods: - Farm buildings (= non-residential buildings) (head.
+961) (2) - Other construction works, e.g. road and dyke building, fences (head.
+971 or 973).

-1) The numbers in brackets indicate the relevant headings in Table 4 of the EAA or the EAF.
+(1) The numbers in brackets indicate the relevant headings in Table 4 of the EAA or the EAF.

-2) In the sub-sector "Agriculture", residential buildings are included.
-In recording under the branch concept, on the other hand, all residential buildings existing within an economy are grouped together in a separate branch 850 ("letting of immovable goods by owners").
+(2) In the sub-sector "Agriculture", residential buildings are included.
+In recording under the branch concept, on the other hand, all residential buildings existing within an economy are grouped together in a separate branch 850 ("letting of immovable goods by owners") of NACE/CLIO.